Quantum algorithms for equational reasoning: Results

 where $\ket{\alpha}\bra{\alpha'}_j$ is the local operator that replace the character $\alpha'$ with the character $\alpha$ in any computational basis state containing the character $\alpha'$ at position $j$, while multiplies by $0$ other computational basis states.
-The two terms in the latter expression correspond to the two directions in which the rule can be applied.
+The two terms in the latter expression correspond to the two directions in which the rule can be applied, and together ensure that the operator is Hermitian, as required for a valid quantum observable.

-The rewriting rules in the term rewriting system $S$ partition the space of all strings of a given size into disjoint equivalence classes.
+As shown in the previous section, the rewriting rules in the term rewriting system $S$ partition the space of all strings of a given size into disjoint equivalence classes.
 We encode each equivalence class $X_{S,\tilde{\omega}}$ as an equally weighted quantum superposition of all words $\omega \in X_{S,\tilde{\omega}}$, which we designate as the orbit state:

-Once the orbit state has been prepared, we can manipulate the entire equivalence class via quantum operations.
+As we will show, once the orbit state has been prepared, one can efficiently manipulate the entire equivalence class via quantum operations.